 The interactions of microplastics with these elements allow them to be a carrier for toxins in the ecosystem.

-Microplastics in the ocean are dangerous for marine life because they integrate with the marine food web.
-Marine organisms inhale and ingest ocean-born microplastics throughout their food chain as aquatic life can’t distinguish them as foreign or inedible.
+Microplastics in the ocean are dangerous for marine life because they integrate with the marine food web and other organic contaminants.
+Marine organisms inhale and ingest ocean-born microplastics throughout their food chain, as aquatic life can’t distinguish them as foreign or inedible.
 The consumption of plastic causes a reduction in appetite, and it leads to lowered energy levels.

 Microplastics have also been found in remote mountains, a long distance away from the manufacturing and consumption of plastics.
 They contaminate soil ecosystems when we dump plastic materials.
 Other ways microplastics contaminate the earth include: